Postgraduate research courses in Economics and Finance

 The Royal Economic Society provides financial support for macro and micro economics training.
 The Easter Training School is intended primarily for advanced postgraduate students doing doctoral research.

-You might be asked to take part in tutorial teaching for sub-honours classes (first and second year students), which will give you experience and increase your skill set for future employability.
+You may be asked to take part in tutorial teaching for sub-honours classes (first and second year students), which will give you experience and increase your skill set for future employability.

 You will be in a more intensive stage of your course, carrying out the necessary research, modelling and empirical studies required for the second and third parts of your thesis.
 You will be expected to send drafts of your papers to be considered for presentation at PhD student workshops and other conferences.